 RELATED CONTENT: 5 Tips to Make Spring Cleaning Easier

 So I’ve read horror stories about people trying to make their own laundry detergent and it just not working.
 I still want clean clothes!
 However, the cute little packets we throw in are not only filled with chemicals but can cause itchiness or more serious problems for people with skin issues like eczema.

-And instead of buying chemical-filled dryer sheets.
-Seriously, read all about that HERE, buy or even make your own wool dryer balls.
+And instead of buying chemical-filled dryer sheets try using wool dryer balls!
 You can also add essential oils to these to make any scent you want.